rage/programming-23/data/part-8/1-objects-and-methods.md

 </sample-output>

 Similarly, string methods target the string object which they are called on.
-Some examples of string methods include `count` ja `find`:
+Some examples of string methods include `count` and `find`:

 ```python
 name = "Imaginary Irene"